About me

 Taking Your Therapy Practice Outside, Walk and Talk Outdoor Therapy

-Online Counselling, Open University
+Online Counselling, The Open University, 2024

 Member organisations